 What The Top 20% Want in Their Next Sales Job

-Looking to grow your team by recruiting President’s Club caliber sales talent?
-Today’s job market it hyper-competitive.
-Top sales talent has more choices than ever before.
+Are you looking to grow your team by recruiting President’s Club caliber sales talent?
+Today’s job market is hyper-competitive.
+As a result, top sales talent has more choices than ever before.
 So, how do you compete?

 Here’s what salespeople are looking for today in a new employer.

-This subject is on table for some employers and completely out of the question for others.
-For many software companies, remote teams are simply how the sales team has always been built.
+This subject is on the table for some employers and entirely out of the question for others.
+However, remote teams are how the sales team has always been built for many software companies.

 However, if you require your salespeople to come into the office, you’ll miss out on some of the best talent available today.
-Most experienced salespeople enjoy the benefits of working from their home-based office.
+In addition, most experienced salespeople enjoy the benefits of working from their home-based office.

 With heavy travel schedules, they save time by not commuting to and from work on a daily basis.

-However, sometimes this isn’t enough to capture the attention of the best sales performers, and still completely eliminates many other potential high-performing reps who live in other areas.
+However, sometimes this isn’t enough to capture the attention of the best sales performers, and it still eliminates many other potential high-performing reps who live in other areas.

-Employees are equally engaged at a home office or at the company office, or even at the client’s office.
-Engagement has nothing to do with where the employee works, but does fall significantly when employees travel heavily.
+Employees are equally engaged at a home office, company office, or even client’s office.
+The engagement has nothing to do with where the employee works but does fall significantly when employees travel heavily.